SystemsApproach/tcpcc/aqm.rst

 6.3 CoDel
 ----------

-As noted in the preceding section, adoption of RED never really took off.
+As noted in the preceding section, RED has never been widely adopted.
 Certainly it never reached the level necessary to have a significant impact on congestion in the Internet.
-One main reason for this was that RED was difficult to configure in such a way that it would reliably improve performance.
+One reason is that RED is difficult to configure in a way that consistently improves performance.
 Note the large number of parameters that affect its operation (``MinThreshold``, ``MaxThreshold``, and ``Weight``).
-There was enough research that showed that RED could produce a wide range of outcomes (not all of them helpful) depending on the type of traffic and parameter setting to create uncertainty around the merits of deploying it.
+There is enough research showing that RED produces a wide range of outcomes (not all of them helpful) depending on the type of traffic and parameter settings.
+This created uncertainty around the merits of deploying it.

-Over a period of years, Van Jacobson (well known for his work on TCP Congestion and a co-author of the original RED paper) collaborated with Kathy Nichols and eventually other researchers to come up with an improved AQM approach to RED.
+Over a period of years, Van Jacobson (well known for his work on TCP Congestion and a co-author of the original RED paper) collaborated with Kathy Nichols and eventually other researchers to come up with an AQM approach that improves upon RED.
 This work became known as CoDel (pronounced *coddle*) for Controlled Delay AQM.
-CoDel collects several key insights that emerged over decades of experience with TCP and AQM.
+CoDel builds on several key insights that emerged over decades of experience with TCP and AQM.

-First, queues are an important aspect of networking and it's expected that queues build up from time to time.
+First, queues are an important aspect of networking and it is expected that queues will build up from time to time.
 For example, a newly opened connection may dump a window's worth of packets into the network, and these are likely to form a queue at the bottleneck link.
 This is not in itself a problem.
-There should be enough buffer capacity to absorb those bursts.
+There should be enough buffer capacity to absorb such bursts.
 Problems arise when there is not enough buffer capacity to absorb bursts, leading to excessive loss.
 This came to be understood in the 1990s as a requirement that buffers be able to hold at least one delay x bandwidth product of packets—a requirement that